mako-2021/boilerplate-knex/README.md

 I was going to use jest to test my functions but I did not have enough time.
 Cheerio and supertest are also for testing.

 Template-
-I initally used prior project I had done for the skeletal structure of this project.
+I initially used prior project I had done for the skeletal structure of this project.

-I installed babel for transcompatibility with older versions of js.
+I installed babel for trans-compatibility with older versions of js.

 Server side -
 For the back end I used knex for the databases.
-Sqlite3 was used for database managment.
+Sqlite3 was used for database management.
 It follows PostgreSQL syntax.
 For the routes I used express.
-To implement the uuid I used a package called ."uuid" that I added to database function insertCow,line 17.
+To implement the uuid I used a package called ."uuid" that I added to database function insertCow, line 17.

 Client side-
 Used React as my client side user interface.
 Used Superagent for my api calls to the sever side.

 - Guide to run service locally -

 1- Running client
 a- `cd` in to client folder